RomuloDomiciano/foot_disease/README.md

 # How the app is going to look like?

-The design was made with Canvas, by my girlfriend who was getting started as a product designer by the time.
+The design was made with Canvas

 https://user-images.githubusercontent.com/42695800/143514266-d452cb5d-af03-4f9d-a6b7-79f7f6650dfa.mp4

-# Will there be Api calls?

-From this public version, I will not create any api call, because of Brazilian Law of Data Protection.
-Therefore, it will all be mocked data.

 # Getting started